-Our Practice - In Italy, neither non-executive directors nor independent directors are required to meet in executive sessions.
+Our Practice - Under the laws of Italy, neither non-executive directors nor independent directors are required to meet in executive sessions.
 The members of the Company's board of statutory auditors are required to meet at least every 90 days.